 Statutory guidance for England states that an education placement should be secured for all looked after children (including unaccompanied and asylum-seeking children) within 20 school days of coming into care.
 Being undocumented or having a 'no recourse to public funds' condition on a visa does not prevent a child from accessing education (education is not a 'public fund' as set out in the immigration rules).

-Policy reviewed by: Mr G Woods, Assistant Head, Curriculum
+Policy reviewed by: Last policy review date: Next policy review date: Mr G Woods, Assistant Head, Curriculum Summer 2024 Summer 2025